blabla1337/skf-flask/markdown/checklists/96--owasp--3--.md

-Are javascript(); tags being stripped from URL's and links
+Are javascript(); tags being stripped from URLs and links